 Bunya Mountains Camping Options

-Camping at Bunya Mountains is definitely popular but since the national park offers three campgrounds for pitching your tent, you’ve got choice.
+Camping at Bunya Mountains is definitely popular but since the national park offers three campgrounds for pitching your tent, you’ve got decisions to make.
 If you want creature comforts or almost glamping, Dandabah is going to be your best option.
+Otherwise, choose either Burtons Well or Westcott campground.

 I can’t remember why we settled on Dandabah, maybe it was the only available spot, but that’s where we stayed over a long weekend in April.